 This may be judged Europe's most romantic public park, opened in 1864.
 Since it was made in a disused quarry, it is also a prime example of how industrial land can be recycled.
 Jean-Charles Adolphe Alphand's plan implies a calm mood, but Buttes Chaumont approaches the drama of a Delacroix painting.
 There are high cliffs, great trees, a 30 m waterfall and an iron bridge which springs from a cliff face to a pinacle crowned by a temple.
 In landscape design, as in many of the fine arts, romanticism began in the eighteenth century and reached its zenith in the nineteenth century.

 All year, Daily, Open 9am to sunset

 over 1 year by Leila 3 / 5I happen not be a huge fan of this garden though it has a lot of qualities (bringing nature into Paris is one of these).
 I cannot really explain why, however.
 Maybe is it too big for me?

-about 2 years by Fernanda Mendes 5 / 5Ã¨ verdade, esse parque Ã© extremamente mÃ¡gico, de Tulipas enormes Ã pequena cachoeira, lago, vista gigantesca de Paris....Ã¨ lindo e bem grande.... com subidas, descidas e paisagens muito pitoresacas e bem cuidadas.
+over 2 years by Fernanda Mendes 5 / 5Ã¨ verdade, esse parque Ã© extremamente mÃ¡gico, de Tulipas enormes Ã pequena cachoeira, lago, vista gigantesca de Paris....Ã¨ lindo e bem grande.... com subidas, descidas e paisagens muito pitoresacas e bem cuidadas.
 Vale a pena !!!!!

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.